162915/Htmlcssjavaapis04/README.md

-This project is made index.html, css and javaScript. it a coding quiz challenge, consists of two questions.
+This project is made with index.html, css and javaScript.
+It is a coding quiz challenge, consists of two questions.
 Hit the refresh button to start the quiz, hit the next button to go to the next question.
 A countdown of ten seconds applied to finish the quiz.